 Mr. Johnson's extensive executive management experience, including with strategy, investment, manufacturing, and distribution activities, and his service on the boards of several multinational corporations, provides the Board of Directors a valuable perspective on governance best practices and executive leadership, including in international markets such as Europe and Asia.
 Mr. Johnson has been recognized for his work in support of U.S. trade and business development in China, receiving the Marco Polo Award from the State Bureau of Foreign Experts, Peoples Republic of China, in 1999.

+Age: 62

+Independent Director since 2016

 Chairman, Audit Committee

 Member, Compensation Committee

+Member, Executive Committee

 Michael T. Lawton

 Former Executive Vice President and Chief Financial Officer, Domino's Pizza, Inc.